iron-fish/website/docs/whitepaper/2_networking.md

 Nodes are only aware of their direct neighbors, and their neighbor’s neighbors.
 Node A will have no knowledge of Nodes beyond D and E.

-Node A can now decide to connect to some of the peers, and will store a copy of each node peers list.
+Node A can now decide to connect to some of the peers and will store a copy of each node peers list.

 ##### Step 2